Inflammation is the

 with and lowering persistent inflammation; happily,

-Based on study and simple to follow, this blog post
+Based on a study and simple to follow, this blog post

 investigates reasonable anti-inflammatory dietary ideas intended for long-term